tisonjaywerner-spec/Bibitor-Inventory-Analysis/README.md

 Before doing any analysis, I confirmed the data was imported correctly by comparing my record counts and summary values against the numbers given by the CIO.

-- [`Validation - Records.sql`](sql/Validation%20-%20Records.sql) checks the row count of every table using CTEs.
+- [`1.
+Validation - Records.sql`](sql/1.%Validation%20-%20Records.sql) checks the row count of every table using CTEs.
-- [`Validation - Values.sql`](sql/Validation%20-%20Values.sql) checks that total sales, purchases, excise taxes, beginning inventory, and ending inventory all matched what the CIO reported.
+- [`2.
+Validation - Values.sql`](sql/2.%Validation%20-%20Values.sql) checks that total sales, purchases, excise taxes, beginning inventory, and ending inventory all matched what the CIO reported.

 Both checks came back clean, confirming every table had been imported correctly.